The Game: Towards Zero

-The Game : Towards Zero (Korean: 더 게임: 0시를 향하여) is a 2020 South Korean television series starring Ok Taec-yeon, Lee Yeon-hee and Lim Ju-hwan.
+The Game: Towards Zero (Korean: 더 게임: 0시를 향하여) is a 2020 South Korean television series starring Ok Taec-yeon, Lee Yeon-hee and Lim Ju-hwan.
 It aired on MBC TV from January 22 to March 12, 2020.

 Synopsis

 Tae-Pyeong (Ok Taec-yeon) has a prophet like ability.
-When he looks into someone's eye, he can see the exact moment when they die.
+When he looks into someone's eyes, he can see the exact moment when they die.
 Tae-Pyeong lives in a mansion with Teacher Baek (Jung Dong-hwan) and Attorney Lee Yeon-Hwa (Ryu Hye-rin).

 A girl is kidnapped and her disappearance may involve the notorious Midnight Killer.
 While Tae-Pyeong helps the police with the investigation, he is stunned when he meets Detective Joon-Young (Lee Yeon-hee).
-She is the first person that he can't foresee their death.
+She is the first person whose death he cannot foresee.
 Tae-Pyeong and Detective Joon-Young frantically work together to stop the Midnight Killer.